-Whereas foster and kinship carers are registered and recognised by the Department of Child Protection (DCP) and have access to case workers.
+Whereas foster and kinship carers are registered and recognised by the Department for Child Protection (DCP) and have access to case workers.
 GFGSA grandparents remain autonomous, self-reliant and usually, ‘off the record’.

 They have identified a problem or a need not being met within their family unit, and rather than waiting for Child Protection intervention, assumed parental responsibilities for their grandchildren.
 They act as custodians of the children, keeping them safe and part of an extended family, connected to their family history and identity.
 GFGSA’s development and implementation of the Informal Relative Caregiver’s Statutory Declaration has been of substantial benefit in this area.